 Microsoft does not send unsolicited email messages or make unsolicited phone calls to request personal or financial information or fix your computer.

-So now you are probably sure that your computer is not blocked neither is the registration key to your Windows as the “VIRUS ALERT FROM MICROSOFT” claims:
+So now you are probably sure that your computer is not blocked neither is the registration key to your Windows as the fake virus warning pop-up “VIRUS ALERT FROM MICROSOFT” claims:

 VIRUS ALERT FROM MICROSOFT